1

 • Veteran with a disability Property Tax Exemption

-For further information on these programs, refer to the pages entitled “Rebates and Deferrals for Senior Citizens, Persons with Disabilities, and Active Members of the National Guard or Reserves;” “Property Tax Exemption for Senior Citizens;” and/or “Property Tax Exemption for Veterans with a disability."
+For further information on these programs, refer to the brochures entitled “Rebates and Deferrals for Senior Citizens, Persons with Disabilities, and Active Members of the National Guard or Reserves;” “Property Tax Exemption for Senior Citizens;” and/or “Property Tax Exemption for Veterans with a disability."

 Additional Information